-Reece Joined New Horizons in May 2020 as the new Area Manager for the company to work alongside managers to help and support the team to achieve the best outcomes for the Children we support.
-Reece has been a Registered manager previously at a 5 bedded home which was newly opened by himself and an external staff team.
-Reece has over 7 years of experience of working with Children with emotional and behavioural difficulties.
-Reece has also worked in all different roles throughout his career starting with a Residential support worker, Team Leader and a Deputy manager.
-Reece has his Level 5 in Leadership and management.
+Reece joined New Horizons in June 2020 as a new Area Manager for the company to work alongside managers to help and support the team to achieve the best outcomes for the Children we support.
+Reece has been working with emotional and behavioural difficulties for six and a half years.
+Reece has previously worked his way up from support work and has previously been a Registered manager at a 5 bedded home.
+Reece has his level 5 in leadership and management.

-Registered Manager
+Registered Manager & Area Manager